 Mental Health Survivorship

-Mental health survivorship support in the form of bilingual & bicultural psychosocial interventions to aid survivors/caregivers/families through facilitated and targeted group and individual therapy.
+Mental health survivorship support in the form of bilingual & bicultural psychosocial interventions to aid survivors, caregivers, and families through facilitated and targeted group and individual therapy.

 Every year Nueva Vida provides duplicated direct services to over 1,200 Latino clients in Outreach & Education, Patient Navigation, and Mental Health Survivorship.
 Annually our programs provide life-saving cancer screening for aproximately 1,444 clients, 291 diagnostic exams for Latino clients with abnormal findings and 124 survivors and their caregivers in psychosocial support to improve quality of life.
 We conduct community-based workshops and presentations, participate in over 180 outreach activities including health fairs, waiting room charlas and provide culturally tailored educational materials on the importance of preventive cancer screenings.